 FROM FIRST TO LIFELONG IMPRESSIONS | Darrin Henry

-London is the most popular tourist city in the world with more than 18 million flocking to the UK’s capital each year.
+There is plenty of scope to strike up conversation and get talking to people in London after all, it is the most popular tourist city in the world with more than 18 million flocking to the UK capital each year.

 The city that never sleeps is New York’s nickname, I know, but I think it applies just as much here; there are people out and about in London at all hours, and by day especially, the city centre is teeming.

 During our summer visit we’ve been stopping random pedestrians to find out what brings them to London.
 Everyone thus far have been quite happy to share their story (see part 1 and part 2).
 Today we’ve got two different perspectives on London.

 Lynn, KC and Daniel

 Lynn, KC and Daniel are Chinese.
 Lynn and KC have just arrived early this morning from Singapore, their very first time in London, here for a two week visit.